Ratansinh Rajda

 Ratansinh Rajda (19 December 1927 – 10 April 1998) was an Indian politician.
 He was member of the 6th and 7th Lok Sabha.
-He represented the Mumbai South constituency and was a member of the Janata Party.
+He represented Mumbai South constituency and was a member of the Janata Party.

 Life and career

-He was born on December 19, 1927 at Khambhalia in Jamnagar district of Gujrat.
+He was born on 19 December 1927, at Khambhalia in Jamnagar district of Gujarat.
 He attended St. Xavier's College and Government Law College in Bombay.
 In 1954, he married Hansaben Rajda.
 The couple had two daughters.
 He participated in various freedom struggles before 1947.

-During Emergency, he was arrested under Maintenance of Internal Security Act (MISA) and spent 19 months in jail.
+During The Emergency, he was arrested under Maintenance of Internal Security Act (MISA) and spent 19 months in jail.
 In 1977, he joined Janata Party and was elected from Mumbai South constituency to 6th Lok Sabha.
 He was re-elected to 7th Lok Sabha from Mumbai South.